awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-notifications.md

 ## Configure Amazon SNS notifications for AWS Systems Manager<a name="monitoring-sns-configure"></a>

-Run Command and Run Command tasks that are registered to a maintenance window can send Amazon SNS notifications for command tasks that enter the following statuses\.
+Run Command and Maintenance Windows tasks that are registered to a maintenance window can send Amazon SNS notifications for command tasks that enter the following statuses\.
 For information about the conditions that cause a command to enter one of these statuses, see [Understanding command statuses](monitor-commands.md)\.
 + In Progress
 + Success
 + Failed